-Graduate School: Graduates have attended University of Chicago, University of Kansas, Texas A&M, University of Oregon, University of Utah, University of Alaska at Fairbanks and Virginia Tech, among others.
+Graduate School: Approximately 30% of geology graduates attend graduate school.
+Graduates have attended University of Chicago, University of Kansas, Texas A&M, University of Oregon, University of Utah, University of Alaska at Fairbanks and Virginia Tech, among others.

 A minor is required.
 Students often select Mathematics, Physics or Chemistry.